MartinAnderson2/Text-File-App/README.md

 ## Purpose

-The application will enable the user to:
+The application enables the user to:
 - add `.txt` files from anywhere on their computer
 - place each note in a folder (which can be hierarchical, say: School > Science > Ecology)
 - browse these notes based on their folder (so, in the past example, looking at all notes in the Ecology folder)